Global Labelling Statistics, CAGR, Outlook, and Covid-19 Impact 2025

-Labelling Market in China – Manufacturing and Consumption, Outlook and Forecast 2020-2026
+Labelling Market in Thailand – Manufacturing and Consumption, Outlook and Forecast 2020-2026

 A label is a tool to identify or decorate goods.
 A label can distinct a product from others, and note the information of the product, or attract customers.
 Label appeared in 1700s in Europe.
 Nowadays, label has become an important tool for humans.